hogeschool/Software-Construction/Workshop - Operating systems and Bash/05_permissions.md

 ```

 ### Assignment
-Create a script that changes the owner of a file to a different user.
+Create a command that changes the owner of a file to a different user.
 > *Hint: Use `chown newuser`.*

 <br>